TritonDataCenter/node-manta/docs/man/mput.md

 -----------

-mput creates an object specified at the name OBJECT with the contents either coming from stdin, or from the file specified with `-f`.
-When using the `-f` form, mput will attempt to set the HTTP Content-Type from the file extension, unless Content-Type is specified as an HTTP header.
-When using the stdin form the content-type will be (default) application/octet-stream, so you will likely want to set it manually.
+mput creates an object specified at the name OBJECT with the contents either coming from stdin, or from the file specified with `-f`.  mput will attempt to set the HTTP Content-Type based on the extension on the object, unless Content-Type is specified as an HTTP header.
+If mput cannot determine the type based on the extension the default content-type is usually `application/octet-stream`, but this can be overriden by setting the environment variable `MANTA_DEFAULT_CONTENT_TYPE` (or passing `-H`).

 By default, mput creates two copies of an object; this can be overridden with `-c`.
 Lastly, mput also draws a progress meter by default; this can be disabled